UDMLTD/sequares/README.md

 [![Build Status](https://travis-ci.org/kylewelsby/sequares.svg?branch=master)](https://travis-ci.org/kylewelsby/sequares)
 # Sequares

+_Warning:  This project is Work In Progress and has not been officially released yet.
+The defined specifics may change without notice_

-Sequares is CQRS as it sounds spoken fast.
+Sequares is CQRS as it sounds spoken fast. _se-qu-ar-es_

 Command-Query Responsibility Segregation (CQRS) with Event Sourcing.